rlhk/logseq-url-plus/docs/dev-notes.md

 `npx create-cljs-project logseq-url-plus`
 > **NOTE:** This is a onetime operation.
 Skip if project is already created.

-If the codebase is obtained from a git repository, run `yarn install` to install Node.js dependencies
+If the codebase is obtained from a git repository, run `yarn` to install Node.js dependencies

 #### shadow-cljs
 shadow-cljs setup could be verified by launching the browser REPL